-- A Temporary Public User identity shall be derived from the USIM's IMSI, and shall be used during initial SIP registration procedures.
-The Temporary public user identity shall take the form of a SIP URL (as defined in RFC 3261 [12] and RFC 2396 [13]).
-The format of the Temporary public user identity is specified in 3GPP TS 23.003 [24]. - A Temporary public user identity shall not be displayed to the user and shall not be used for public usage such as displaying on a business card.
-It is strongly recommended that the Temporary Public User Identity is set to be barred.
-If the Temporary Public User Identity is barred: - the Temporary Public User Identity shall only be used during the registration to obtain implicitly registered Public User Identities. - the implicitly registered public user identities shall be used for session handling, in other SIP messages and at subsequent registration processes. - After the initial registration, the UE shall only use the implicitly registered Public User Identity(s). - A Temporary public user identity shall only be available to the CSCF and HSS nodes.
+- A Temporary public user identity shall not be displayed to the user and shall not be used for public usage such as displaying on a business card. - The Temporary Public User Identity shall only be used during the registration to obtain implicitly registered Public User Identities. - The implicitly registered public user identities shall be used for session handling, in other SIP messages and at subsequent registration processes. - After the initial registration, the UE shall only use the implicitly registered Public User Identity(s). - A Temporary public user identity shall only be available to the CSCF and HSS nodes.